-4.1 The NHS Long Term Plan, whose purpose and aim is building on learning and believe it is paramount that staff are supported in education needs now and for the future.
-Educational material is agreed with the Head of Safety in consultation with CGG and delivered via eLearning.

-NHS England Infection prevention and control education framework

-4.1.2 The Trust will ensure that all staff, contractors and other persons receive suitable and sufficient training, information and supervision on the measures required to prevent and control risks of infection.

-- 4.1.3 All staff, during their induction process, will receive infection prevention and control awareness training.
+- 4.1 The NHS Long Term Plan, whose purpose and aim is building on learning and believe it is paramount that staff are supported in education needs now and for the future.
+Educational material is agreed with the Head of Safety in consultation with CGG and delivered via eLearning. - NHS England Infection prevention and control education framework - 4.1.2 The Trust will ensure that all staff, contractors and other persons receive suitable and sufficient training, information and supervision on the measures required to prevent and control risks of infection. - 4.1.3 All staff, during their induction process, will receive infection prevention and control awareness training.
 All staff will receive statutory and mandatory infection prevention and control training and refresher training on a regular basis.
-This is based on the frequencies and content as outlined in Skills for Health and updated to include any specific risks identified in the Trust to ensure lessons learnt are shared. - 4.1.4 Infection Prevention and Control Policies and Procedures will be made available to staff in a variety of formats including electronic and web based.
-They will be shown where to access this information as a follow up reference for use as necessary. - 4.1.5 A training needs analysis for all staff will ensure that relevant infection prevention and control training is regularly reviewed and implemented across the Trust, in-line with national guidance. - 4.1.6 Local managers will be expected to action where any deficiencies are identification. - 4.1.7 Training records of infection prevention and control instruction will be maintained and used as assurance evidence to internal and external agencies (i.e. NHSEi, CQC) that all staff are routinely updated in current infection prevention and control practice. - 4.1.8 The IPC team are responsible for developing, updating and reviewing the content for all IPC training delivered by Trust educators.
+This is based on the

+- frequencies and content as outlined in Core Skills Training Framework and updated to include any specific risks identified in the Trust to ensure lessons learnt are shared. - 4.1.4 Infection Prevention and Control Policies and Procedures will be made available to staff in a variety of formats including electronic and web based.
+They will be shown where to access this information as a follow up reference for use as necessary. - 4.1.5 A training needs analysis for all staff will ensure that relevant infection prevention and control training is regularly reviewed and implemented across the Trust, in-line with national guidance. - 4.1.6 Local managers will be expected to action where any Non-Compliance is identified as set out in the Statutory and Mandatory Training Policy. - 4.1.7 Training records of infection prevention and control instruction will be maintained and used as assurance evidence to internal and external agencies (i.e. NHSEi, CQC) that all staff are routinely updated in current infection prevention and control practice. - 4.1.8 The IPC team are responsible for developing, updating and reviewing the content for all IPC training delivered by Trust educators.